Explore the Insight Center

-Property & Casualty, Senior Living & Social Services
+Property & Casualty, Risk, Senior Living & Social Services

 Recently, employers have experienced an increase in Fair Labor Standards Act (FLSA) wage and hour class action lawsuits.
-Senior living and social services organization employers are no exception and should take particular note of the following issues:
+Senior Living employers are no exception and should take note of the following issues:

 Paid vs. Unpaid Meal Breaks

-Many senior living and social services organization employers’ payroll systems include automatic 30-minute deductions for unpaid employee meal breaks.
-This may be a risk-adverse practice considering the current staffing environment and responsibilities of senior living and social services employees.
+Many senior living employers’ payroll systems include automatic 30-minute deductions for unpaid employee meal breaks.
+This may be a risk-adverse practice considering the current staffing environment and responsibilities of senior living employees.
 Employees must be paid for missed or interrupted meal breaks.

 Considerations for employers: